tracyjohnson213/cyberpatriots/README.md

 ### Acceptance Criteria

 ### Documetation
-- Wireframe ~
-- Mockup ~ <a href="../documentation/cyberpatriots-balsamiq.bmpr">cyberpatriots-balsamiq.bmpr</a>
+- Wireframe Mockup ~ <a href="../documentation/cyberpatriots-balsamiq.bmpr">cyberpatriots-balsamiq.bmpr</a>
-- Mockup ~ <a href="../documentation/cyberpatriots-balsamiq.pdf">cyberpatriots-balsamiq.pdf</a>
+- Wireframe Mockup ~ <a href="../documentation/cyberpatriots-balsamiq.pdf">cyberpatriots-balsamiq.pdf</a>
 - Color Scheme ~ <a href="../documentation/colorsheme.html">colorscheme.html</a>

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- About - allow user to read introduction statement of purpose for CyberPatriot team
+- Meet - allow user to view information on members to allow networking
+- Learn - allow user to view video describing basic description of cybersecurity
+- News - allow user to view news article about other groups with same goals
+- Events - allow user to view listing of events to be attended by the CyberPatriot team
+- Contact - allow user to contact CyberPatriot team for additional information

 ### Features Left to Implement
-- Another feature idea
+- Implement contact modal connection to email service
+- Connect to additional tutorial videos on subjects related to cybersecurity
+- List additional resources to learn about cybersecurity
+- List information on cybersecurity careers
+- Pull latest articles on CyberPatriot groups
+- Offer newsletter to subscribers to update on current team activities

 ## Technologies Used